-Niagara University offers a wide and growing selection of Graduate Education programs.
-On the right are links to all four colleges at Niagara and their respective graduate programs.
+Niagara University offers a wide and growing selection of graduate education programs.
+On this page are links to all five colleges at Niagara and their respective graduate programs.
 Niagara University has everything you're looking for: outstanding academic programs, small classes, a convenient location and the hands-on, practical knowledge you need to succeed.

 Is graduate school right for you?
 Only you can answer that question.
 Consider your interests, goals, dreams and abilities.
 Assess your skills, competencies and weaknesses with honesty.
 In-depth soul searching is vital to making a choice you can live with for the next two to seven years.

 Why do I want to go to graduate school?
 Is it for the right reasons?

 Students choose graduate school for many reasons, including intellectual curiosity and professional advancement.
 Some choose grad school because they aren't sure what to do or don't feel ready for a job.
 These aren't good reasons.
 Graduate school requires a commitment of time and money.
 If you're not sure that you're ready, then it's best to wait.

 What are my career goals?
 Will graduate school assist me in meeting my career goals?